Green vs red grapes, is there anything different about these grape types other than color?

 10 Health Benefits Of Grapes You Need To Know

-Grapes are spectacular.
+Grapes are spectacular and nutritious fruit, but make sure that you can store grapes properly to avoid any spoilage.
 Every type of fruit has a spot in your diet.
 However, snacking on red, purple, and red grapes can help you reach the recommended 1 1/2-2 cups of fruit you need every day.

 The Centers for Disease Control and Prevention says only 10% of people in America eat enough.
 If you’re looking for a healthy snack, look no further than grapes.
 They’re both low-calorie and beneficial.